frenchie68/Z79Forth/README.md

   having experienced cut and paste difficulties, I felt that serial communication (input) ought to be interrupt driven.
-As a result, the current release trains (tags 2.x and 3.x) now program the ACIA so that it will raise FIRQ when its receive data register is full.
+As a result, the current release trains (tags 2.x and 3.x) now program the ACIA so that it will assert <FIRQ#> when its receive data register is full.

-  At a later stage, I recognized the fact that being able to dump the CPU registers on a manually triggered NMI might be valuable.
+  At a later stage, I recognized the fact that being able to dump the CPU registers on a manually triggered <NMI#> might be valuable.
 This is only needed in extremely dire situations and does not produce any symbolic information.

 ### Software Development
 In 1984, I wrote a native Forth implementation for the TRS-80 model I